vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

 -   --compat-options youtube-dlc: Same as --compat-options all,-no-live-chat,-no-youtube-channel-redirect,-playlist-match-filter,-manifest-filesize-approx,-allow-unsafe-ext,-prefer-vp9-sort
 -   --compat-options 2021: Same as
-    --compat-options 2022,no-certifi,filename-sanitization
+    --compat-options 2022,no-certifi,filename-sanitization,no-youtube-prefer-utc-upload-date
 -   --compat-options 2022: Same as
     --compat-options 2023,playlist-match-filter,no-external-downloader-progress,prefer-legacy-http-handler,manifest-filesize-approx
--   --compat-options 2023: Same as --compat-options 2024,prefer-vp9-sort
+-   --compat-options 2023: Same as --compat-options prefer-vp9-sort.
+Use
--   --compat-options 2024: Same as --compat-options mtime-by-default.
-    Use this to enable all future compat options
+    this to enable all future compat options

 The following compat options restore vulnerable behavior from before security patches: